MichaelCurrin/dev-resources/resources/javascript/test-frameworks/jasmine.md

 link_sections: []

 ---
-- Focused on simplicity.
-Simple, light and fast.
-- Works with zero configuration.
+- Supports Behavior-Driven Development (BDD).
-- Preferred for React.
+- Preferred for frontend testing.
-- Allows taking of snapshots of tests as alternative means of verifying units.
+- Doesn't require the DOM or a browser.